awslabs/mountpoint-s3/doc/SEMANTICS.md

 Renaming files and directories (`rename`, `renameat`) is not currently supported.

-File deletion (`unlink`) semantics are described in the [Deletes](#Deletes) section.
+File deletion (`unlink`) semantics are described in the [Deletes](#deletes) section.

-Empty directory removal (`rmdir`) is not currently supported, but will be [in the future](https://github.com/awslabs/mountpoint-s3/issues/194).
-The following semantics are proposed:
+Empty directory removal (`rmdir`) is supported, with the following semantics:

 * `rmdir` will only delete empty directories created by `mkdir`.
 * `rmdir` will fail on directories backed on S3 by a directory marker (i.e. zero-byte object with `<directory-name>/` key).
 * As soon as a file is committed to the S3 bucket by Mountpoint, the directory will be considered to exist implicitly.
   If Mountpoint later observes that there are no files existing for that directory in S3, Mountpoint will consider the directory to have been deleted.
 * On success, the directory will be deleted immediately.
 Subsequent reads or writes to the directory (e.g. creating a file or subdirectory) will fail.